namespace-ee/react-calendar-timeline/rfcs/row-renderer/index.md

 - changes the mental image of how the library renders
 - need a lot of testing
 - removes plugins
-- might have some issues aligning everything espically vertical lines
+- might have some issues aligning everything especially vertical lines
 - remove some props (TODO: get the props which will change)
-- add complixity to library usage for custom changes
+- add complexity to library usage for custom changes
 - render vertical components that could cover more than 1 row
 - added layers might block some actions